vxpm/psxnotes/src/cpu/unaligned_load_store.md

-# Unaligned word loads and stores
+# Unaligned loads and stores
 These instructions are surprisingly confusing, but become easier to grasp once you understand their use case, which is performing unaligned reads/writes from/to memory.

 ## LWL
 ### Description
-LWL's goals is reading the "left" (i.e. higher order) part of an unaligned word in memory into the "left" part of a register.
+`LWL`'s goal is reading the "left" (i.e. higher order) part of an unaligned word in memory into the "left" part of a register.

 After computing the address `addr` to operate on, LWL performs the following: